Pratham-gupta610/LostAndFind/docs/prd.md

 - **Lost Items Section**: Shows all reported lost items with live count
 - **Found Items Section**: Shows all reported found items with live count
 - **Recently Returned Items Section**: Shows history of successful returns with live count (clickable items)

-**Real-Time Counter Updates**: All three section counters automatically update immediately when new items are added or status changes occur.
+\n**Real-Time Counter Updates**: All three section counters automatically update immediately when new items are added or status changes occur.

 All sections sorted by latest first with date-range filter options.